-Default is that all set values (U, I, P, R) are adjustable from 0 to 102%
+Defaults are that all set values (U, I, P, R) are adjustable from 0 to 102%, except for the voltage with the 60 V model which is adjustable to 100%.

 The full range may be obstructive in some cases, especially for protection of applications against overvoltage.
 Therefore upper and lower limits for current (I) and voltage (U) can be set separately, which then limit the range of the adjustable set values.